the1lab/1lab/src/Cat/Abelian/Base.lagda.md

 # Additive categories

-An $\Ab$-category is **additive** when its underlying category has a terminal object and finite products; By the yoga above, this implies that the terminal object is also a zero object, and the finite products coincide with finite coproducts.
+An $\Ab$-category is **additive** when its underlying category has a [[terminal object]] and finite [[products]]; By the yoga above, this implies that the terminal object is also a zero object, and the finite products coincide with finite coproducts.

 ```agda
 record is-additive {o ℓ} (C : Precategory o ℓ) : Type (o ⊔ lsuc ℓ) where